MacRumors encourages everyone who is eligible to take three important steps:

 Registering to be an organ and tissue donor is a simple process.
 No medical tests, just a form to fill out.
 In many countries it can be done while renewing your driver's license or by adding a sticker to your driver's license.
 In the U.S. it's handled by each state, in Canada by each province.
 In most countries it's an opt-in system; in a few countries (Spain for example) it's an opt-out system.

 In the U.S. you can register for organ, eye, and tissue donation using the Health app on an iPhone.

 For details, see Organ and tissue donor information by country below.

 Telling your family: A critical step

 If you die, your family may be asked about your willingness to donate organs, even if you've previously signed up or have a sticker on your driver's license.
-You do not want the burden of this decision to fall on them, or for them to be unaware that you volunteered to donate organs or of which organs you said you would donate.
+You do not want the burden of this decision to fall on them, or for them to be unaware of your wishes.
 Let them know, in person and on paper, so they'll know what to do if the time comes.

 Some people also file a copy of their wishes with their primary physician or their local hospital as an extra guarantee that their wishes will be observed.
 It's a huge shame if organs are not donated simply due to a lack of paperwork.